-Whether you choose to support Google, Samsung or Apple, it is clear that they all have the capability to take fantastic pictures.
-The differences in quality are becoming less noticeable as technology advances and the smartphone that you ultimately select will come down to the small details that you personally connect with.
+Whether you choose to support Google, Samsung or Apple, it is clear that they all have the capability to take fantastic pictures and video.
+Whether you’re looking to up your social media game or use it as a dash camera, the differences in quality are becoming less noticeable as technology advances and the smartphone that you ultimately select will come down to the small details that you personally connect with.

 The Fix My Touch team recommends trying out all three if you have the option; sometimes holding the phone yourself and snapping some pictures in environments you frequent will make your decision easy.
 Our choice?
 When we take into account all other features, it looks like Apple wins this round with their new iPhone 8 and X options.